 Answer 2.
-Taxpayers will be allowed to carry forward the unused lower brackets as ordinary farm income and keep capital gains in current year taxable income, or select the best combination of ordinary farm income and qualified capital gains to meet their tax management objectives.
+Taxpayers will be allowed to carry forward the unused lower brackets as ordinary farm income and keep capital gains in current-year taxable income, or select the best combination of ordinary farm income and qualified capital gains to meet their tax management objectives.
 When a combination of ordinary farm income and capital gains is included in EFI, the IRS indicates that an equal portion of each type of income must be added to each base year.
 The taxpayer cannot add all of the capital gains to a single prior year.

 Any capital gain that is added to base-year income will be treated at the capital gains tax rate in effect for that prior year.
-Therefore, 2003 farm business gains of a taxpayer in a 25% income tax bracket could be eligible for a 10% capital gains tax rate if the taxpayer has a base year in the 15% income tax bracket and includes these gains in elected farm income.
+Therefore, 2004 farm business gains of a taxpayer in a 25% income tax bracket could be eligible for a 10% capital gains tax rate if the taxpayer has a base year in the 15% income tax bracket and includes these gains in elected farm income.
+Note: The effective rate on such capital gains would be 5% for the 2003 base year.